herzke/g-CodeCoverage/README.md

 and code coverage analysis.

-The project in this branch is a template for test driven development and code coverage analysis with eclipse CDT.
+The project in this branch is a template for test driven development and code coverage analysis with eclipse CDT (eclipse version: oxygen).

 It uses CDT's internal builder.
 Googletest (with googlemock) is included as a git submodule.
 That subdirectory is excluded from being built by the